-CPAs who, in the practice of their profession, become aware or suspect that an entity overseen by the AMF has committed, or is about to commit, an offence must take critical steps before availing themselves of the authorization granted under the Act respecting the AMF to disclose the situation to the AMF, despite professional secrecy.
+CPAs who, in the practice of their profession, become aware or suspect that an entity overseen by the AMF has committed, or is about to commit, an offence must take critical steps before availing themselves of the authorization granted under the Act respecting the regulation of the financial sector to disclose the situation to the AMF, despite professional secrecy.
 During the discussions concerning Bill 141 before Quebec’s parliamentary commission, the Finance Minister stated that the purpose of section 17.0.1 was to generate quality whistleblowing reporting for severe offences.

 Principle 1: CPAs must act in good faith when taking on the role of whistleblower

 This obligation applies to all members of the public, not just to CPAs.
 The Act provides for immunity to whistleblowers, but does not protect those who make disclosures in bad faith (i.e. with a view to intentionally harm others or knowingly making baseless disclosures).

 Principle 2: CPAs must assess the severity of the offence and its consequences